samuelorji/scala/topics/collections/lists.md

 may have quite different performance characteristics for long sequences.

 In comparison, none of `Vector`s operations are proportional to the size of the collection, all being guaranteed to complete in fewer than a small, fixed number of operations.
-Accessing the first element of a `Vector` will require more operations than accessing the first element of a `List`, so it will be slower, as will constructing a new `Vector` by prepeding an element to the start of the `Vector`, because `List`s are structurally optimized for precisely these operations.
+But accessing the first element of a `Vector` will require more operations than accessing the first element of a `List`, so it will be slower, as will constructing a new `Vector` by prepeding an element to the start of the `Vector`, simply because `List`s are structurally optimized for precisely these operations.

 But the guarantee that `Vector` provides is very useful for understanding scalability of operations.
 The guarantee assures us that operations on `Vector`s will have more _predictable_ performance than those on